 Eliza Reid is a journalist, editor, and cofounder of the annual Iceland Writers Retreat.
 Eliza grew up on a hobby farm near Ottawa, Canada, and moved to Iceland in 2003, five years after winning a student raffle for a date with the man who became her husband, Gudni Jóhannesson.
 When he took office as president of Iceland on August 1, 2016, Eliza became the country’s First Lady.
 In that capacity, she has been active in promoting gender equality, entrepreneurship and innovation, tourism and sustainability, and the country’s writers and rich literary heritage.
 Being the spouse of the head of state is an immense privilege, full of surreal and wonderful experiences.
 Eliza has been candid about the role, which is an unofficial position with no job description, penning a lauded op-ed in the New York Times and delivering a TEDx Talk on the topic.
-Secrets of the Sprakkar is her first book.
+Her first book, Secrets of the Sprakkar , was an instant bestseller in Iceland and Canada, a New York Times Book Review Editors' Pick, and was recommended by Hillary Rodham Clinton, Margaret Atwood and many others.
+It is forthcoming or available in numerous languages.

 Eliza was previously editor for Icelandair’s in-flight magazine, a staff writer at Iceland Review, and has been published in the New York Times, The Globe and Mail, Monocle, and several other newspapers and magazines.
 She served on the jury of the 2018 BC National Award for Canadian Non-Fiction.
 Prior to serving as first lady, Eliza was a frequent commentator on Icelandic current affairs for foreign media.
 She is a member of the Association of Women Business Leaders in Iceland (FKA) and until serving as first lady was a member of the Canadian branch of the Society of American Travel Writers.
 She works with Business Iceland on projects to promote Icelandic exports and the country as a destination.